Home > Resources for Worship > Services of Worship > this page

 In another sense, the Stations of the Cross refers to a series of depictions, usually either paintings or sculpture, that coincide with the Stations of the Cross in Jerusalem.
 Since many people could not make the arduous pilgrimage to Jerusalem, in the medieval period there developed the practice of using depictions of these Stations in local cathedrals to allow worshippers to make the same devotional journey.
 They came into general use by the seventeenth century and are present today in nearly all Catholic churches.
 The popularity of the Stations of the Cross as a devotional exercise has been fostered by these traditional depictions.

 In the form of paintings or sculpted plaques, they are usually spaced around the walls of Catholic churches, or are located in a prayer garden.
 In Protestant churches that use them, they are usually located in a prayer chapel.
-While historically these depictions have been paintings or sculptures, they can be anything from banners to various kinds of art or plaques in most any medium.
+While historically these depictions have been paintings or sculptures, they can be anything from banners to various kinds of art or plaques in most any medium (for an example of wall plaques, see Fourteen Stations of the Cross).
 The number of scenes (stations) in the series can vary from eight (the events specifically mentioned in the Gospel accounts) to fifteen (including a final Station for the resurrection).
 Some of the Stations vary in different traditions.

 The Significance of the Stations of the Cross